Fluctuations of Quadratic Chaos: Conclusion and Future Directions

-{ \textbf{Acknowledgements.} The authors thank Ivan Nourdin and Giovanni Peccati for helpful suggestions.
 Bhaswar B. Bhattacharya was partially supported by NSF CAREER grant DMS 2046393 and a Sloan Research Fellowship.
-Sumit Mukherjee was partially supported by NSF grants DMS 1712037 and DMS 2113414.}
+Sayan Das was partially supported by supported by NSF grant DMS-1928930 and Fernholz Foundation's ``Summer Minerva Fellows'' program.
+Sumit Mukherjee was partially supported by NSF grants DMS 1712037 and DMS 2113414.
+The authors also thank the anonymous referees for their helpful comments.